Koha-Community/kohadocs/source/implementation_checklist.rst

 .. _circulation-configuration-label:

-Circulation Configuration
+Circulation configuration
 ----------------------------------------

 Before you start circulating your collection you'll need to set up your rules and preferences for circulation.

--  Define your :ref:`Circulation/Fine rules <circulation-and-fine-rules-label>`
+-  Define your :ref:`Circulation and fines rules <circulation-and-fines-rules-label>`

 -  Enter the :ref:`days your library is closed <calendar-label>` for fines and due date calculations